 - 6.1 To meet increasing demand of water, limited surface water sources and frequent pollution in raw water sources at Wazirabad, dependence on Ground water sources has increased in city and augmentation of new tube wells is planned to meet the demand by blending Ground water with surface water to achieve the permissible limits for drinking purpose.
 However, deterioration of Ground Water quality is continuing to observe.
-All efforts to stop further deterioration as suggested by Monitoring Committee constituted by Hon'ble NGT in OA- 496/2016 which include revival of water bodies and sealing of illegal bore wells are being done by concerned divisions.
-Quality Control Division of DJB regularly monitoring the Ground Water Quality to ensure it fitness for drinking purposes. - 6.2 Apart from in-house testing, Delhi Jal Board, further confirmed Ground water quality through Independent agency NEERI (National Environmental Engineering Research Institute) Ministry of Science & Technology, Govt. of India. - 6.3 Delhi Jal Board has 126 functional tubewells in Palla and 4204 Tube Wells in various parts in Delhi and 12 Ranney Wells along Yamuna River.
-The Flood plains downstream of Wazirabad and the area adjacent to Najafgarh Lake are being explored for extraction of water on sustainable basis.
-Pre-feasibility studies for ground water recharge through the abandoned Bhatti Mines and Canal system in the North Western region of Delhi have also been taken. - Delhi Jal Board, in consultation with Govt. of NCT of Delhi has prepared an Action Plan for rejuvenation of 155 numbers of Water Bodies and creation of water bodies to improve ground water resources.
-The work of creation of water body at Timarpur oxidation pond, Dwarka, Pappankala, Rohini, Nilothi, revival of Satpula Lake and creation of lake at the abandoned land of Ash ponds owned by DDA, revival of Roshanara Lake is being taken up. - 6.5 The scheme amounting to ₹ 376.79 Cr for revival of 155 water bodies is already approved by Delhi Jal Board in its meeting held on 24.12.2018.
-The work of consultancy of 83 water bodies has been given to CSIR-NEERI-Nagpur (Council of Scientific and Industrial Research- National Environment Engineering Research Institute Nagpur) on rejuvenation of water bodies in Delhi. - Delhi Jal Board has initiated proposal for revival and rejuvenation of 155 Water Bodies, owned by Revenue department/other Government agencies in Delhi.
-The aim of the prestigious project is to clean the existing Water Bodies, restoring its Ecological values and putting in management regimes that are sustainable for long term.
+All efforts to stop further deterioration as suggested by Monitoring Committee constituted by Hon'ble NGT in OA-496/2016 which include revival of water bodies and sealing of illegal bore wells are being done by concerned divisions.
+Quality Control Division of DJB regularly monitoring the Ground Water Quality to ensure its fitness for drinking purposes. - 6.2 Apart from in-house testing, Delhi Jal Board, further confirmed Ground water quality through independent agency NEERI (National Environmental Engineering Research Institute) Ministry of Science & Technology, Govt. of India. - 6.3 Delhi Jal Board has 151 functional tube wells in Palla and 4281 Tube Wells in various parts in Delhi.
+In addition, there are 09 functional Ranney Wells along Yamuna River.
+The Flood plains of River Yamuna and the area adjacent to Najafgarh Lake are being explored for extraction of water on sustainable basis.
+Pre-feasibility studies for ground water recharge through the abandoned Bhatti Mines and Canal System in the North Western region of Delhi have also been taken. - 6.4 Delhi Jal Board, in consultation with Govt. of NCT of Delhi has prepared an Action Plan for rejuvenation of 155 numbers of Water Bodies and creation of water bodies to improve ground water resources.
+The work of creation of water body at Timarpur oxidation pond, Dwarka, Pappankala, Rohini, Nilothi, revival of Satpula Lake and creation of lake at the abandoned land of Ash ponds owned by DDA, revival of Roshanara Lake is being taken up. - 6.5 The process to implement the proposals was started in September 2018.
+The scheme amounting to ₹ 376.79 Cr for revival of 155 water bodies is already approved by Delhi Jal Board in its meeting held on 24.12.2018.
+The work of consultancy of 83 water bodies has been given to CSIR-NEERI-Nagpur (Council of Scientific and Industrial Research- National Environment Engineering Research Institute Nagpur) on rejuvenation of water bodies in Delhi.